Canada Accedes to the Arms Trade Treaty

 Key Information and Services

-- Export Controls Handbook: The main reference tool to assist exporters with questions about the administration of Canada's export controls (except export of logs).
-Includes how to obtain the necessary permits for the export or transfer of controlled items and how to comply with the requirements of the Export and Import Permits Act and its related regulations.
+- Export and Brokering Controls Handbook: The main reference tool to assist exporters and brokers with questions about the administration of Canada's export and brokering controls (except export of logs).
+Includes how to apply for the necessary permits for the export, transfer, or brokering of controlled items and how to comply with the requirements of the Export and Import Permits Act and its related regulations.

-- A Guide to Canada’s Export Controls: Detailed list of military and strategic goods and technology that are subject to export controls, including dual-use, munitions, nuclear non-proliferation, nuclear-related dual-use, miscellaneous goods and technology, missile technology control regime, and chemical and biological weapons non-proliferation lists.
+- A Guide to Canada’s Export Control List: Detailed list of military and strategic goods and technology that are subject to export controls, including dual-use, munitions, nuclear non-proliferation, nuclear-related dual-use, miscellaneous goods and technology, missile technology control regime, and chemical and biological weapons non-proliferation lists.

 - Advisory Opinions: Find out how to apply for an advisory opinion in order to determine the control classification of your product against the Export Control List